jasonrclark/tasktastic/src/prd.md

 ## Essential Features
 1. **Task Creation**
-   - What: Simple input field to add new tasks
+   - What: Simple input field to add new tasks with category selection
-   - Why: Enables quick capture of todo items
+   - Why: Enables quick capture of todo items with organization
-   - Success: Users can add tasks in under 2 seconds
+   - Success: Users can add categorized tasks in under 3 seconds

 2. **Task Display**
-   - What: Clean, readable list of all tasks
+   - What: Clean, readable list of all tasks with category indicators
    - Why: Provides clear overview of what needs to be done
    - Success: All tasks are visible and scannable at a glance